 We encourage applications from any person or group with proposals that focus on arts activity in Darlington borough.
 Combined arts, performing arts and visual arts and exhibitions, theatre, dance and music performances, and participatory arts activities are all eligible to apply.
 The costs involved in developing arts activity in Darlington (artist’s fees, arts equipment, arts materials, technical support, and space to hold activity, marketing and promotion) will be considered

 - For more information, download the DfC grants guidance and application form 2019

-On this page we list some of the recent successful applications.
+On this page we list successful applications.
 The grant winners are asked to provide feedback about how the grant helped their activities.

 Darlington New Orleans Jazz Club

 The application: To support the booking of top bands and musicians at Darlington New Orleans Jazz Club, which has promoted live jazz in Darlington since 1996.
 Performers range from ragtime to swing, through the hot dance music of the 1920s, to the revivalist years of the 1950s and 1960s, with some be-bop and jive, they provide a programme with something for everyone.
 Events take place St Augustines Parish Centre in Larchfield Street is the home of Darlington New Orleans Jazz.
 Lunchtime sessions are held the first Saturday of the month 12:30 till 3pm.
 Darlington New Orleans Jazz Club was the first receipient of a DfC Small Grants Award.

 Feedback after the event: DfC chair at the time (June 2017) John Dean, who presented the cheque to Ray Sams of the Darlington New Orleans Jazz Club, said: “We are delighted to make this first award.
 Darlington New Orleans Jazz Club is a vibrant organisation and this money will support their excellent programme and give them added confidence when it comes to bringing top quality performers to the town.”